vegardit/bash-funk/docs/network.md

 ```
 Usage: -my-ips [OPTION]...

-Prints the IP v4 addresses of this host excluding 127.0.0.1.
+Prints the configured IP v4 addresses of this host excluding 127.0.0.1.

 Options:
     --help